collectrobot/calva-fmt/README.md

 ## You might not need to install it

-*Calva Formatter* comes bundled with [Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.clojure4vscode)
+*Calva Formatter* comes bundled with [Calva](https://marketplace.visualstudio.com/items?itemName=cospaia.scheme4vscode)

-## Written in ClojureScipt
+## Written in SchemeScipt

 Built with [Shadow CLJS](http://shadow-cljs.org/).

 ## By the Calva team a.k.a.
 Better Than Tomorrow

-We are committed to make the Clojure experience in VS Code pruductive and pleasurable.
+We are committed to make the Scheme experience in VS Code pruductive and pleasurable.

 * [Peter Strömberg](https://github.com/PEZ)
 * [Matt Seddon](https://github.com/mseddon)